-Our frontend engineering candidates go through many of the same types of interviews as our backend candidates, i.e., algo and coding.
+Our frontend engineering candidates go through many of the same types of interviews as our backend candidates, i.e. developer phone interview and coding interview.
 But because they’ll be building the user-facing parts of our system, we want to make sure candidates have some design chops as well.
 Hence the UI design interview.

-Perhaps my favorite part of being on the frontend team at Palantir is that we get to work on both the design and the implementation of our own UIs, from inception to finished product.
+As a frontend engineer at Palantir you get to work on both the design and the implementation of your team’s own UIs, from inception to finished product.
 Engineers collaborate on the design of the product with other engineers as well as with designers, and we openly debate the merits of all our decisions.
 The UI interview simulates this kind of cooperative design and debate.
 Typically, this means you’ll be asked to design and/or evaluate one or two pieces of UI during the interview, while your interviewer plays both collaborator and critic.

 Read on for some helpful points to keep in mind as you work on a design problem with your interviewer.

 The user is the ultimate arbiter of success for any interface.
 If users can accomplish their tasks in a simple, efficient, intuitive way, then we’re doing our job right.
 Therefore, we must keep the user in mind at every stage of interface design.